Close

 HVP’s commitment to environmental responsibility is underpinned by the company’s stewardship policy and forest management system.

 Around 70 per cent of HVP’s total landholdings are sustainably-managed plantations.
+The company maintains the remaining 30 per cent of its holdings for plantation protection, conservation and other community values.
 As a matter of policy and practice HVP does not harvest native forest.
-The company maintains the remaining 30 per cent of its holdings for plantation protection, conservation and other community values.

 HVP is committed to adhere to both the Forest Stewardship Council’s® (FSC®, FSC-C014387) certification standards and the Responsible Wood forest certification making it the first forest company in Australia to have achieved dual certification.
 Responsible Wood is endorsed by the Programme for the Endorsement of Forest Certification (PEFC).
 These systems’ underlying ethos of accountability and continual improvement aligns with our company values of innovation; we will do things better tomorrow than we did today and being responsible and accountable; we take ownership of our decisions.